LandmakTechnology/questions-answers/README.md

 ### **Email: mylandmarktech@gmail.com**

 ## Commonly ask questions and answers.

-What to know about Landmark
-# 1. Who can study Landmark DevOps E. Degree Master Program?
+### 1. Who can study Landmark DevOps E. Degree Master Program?
+#
+##
-#	Anyone who graduated from High School.
++ Anyone who graduated from High School.

-##### Prerequisite
-+ AWS Acccount.
-+ Create Redhat EC2 T2.micro Instnace.
-+ Create Security Group and open Tomcat ports or Required ports.
-   + 8080 ..etc
-+ Attach Security Group to EC2 Instance.
-+ Install java openJDK 1.8+

-### Tomcat version 9.0.62 with Java JDK 1.8+
-## Java JDK 1.8+ is the pre-requisite for tomcat to run
++ At least 18 year old

+## ✅2)	I don't have an IT Background.
+Can I still do this course and succeed?
+###     Yes.
+We take you from zero IT background to become a highly skilled and Professional IT & DevOps Engineer.
+### Over 95% of our graduates working today had no prior IT background before joining.

 ``` sh
 #!/bin/bash